 Next, your community leaders will want to hire an engineer to evaluate the community's needs and propose solutions.
 The DNR offers white papers and additional information on alternative wastewater treatment options that your engineer may want to explore.
 Once an engineer has prepared a plan to address the wastewater needs of your community, residents will want to review the plan.
 They will want to evaluate options, discuss the affordability of each option and decide where to apply for funding.
 You and your elected officials may want to hold public meetings to determine which options are best for your community.

-Some communities, both urban or rural, and incorporated or unincorporated, may qualify as "disadvantaged" with regards to meeting federal and state wastewater regulations.
+Some communities, urban or rural, incorporated or unincorporated, may qualify as "disadvantaged" with regards to meeting federal and state wastewater regulations.
 The DNR rules that implement the 2011 disadvantaged community legislation became effective on January 16, 2013.
-This rule implements Iowa Code 455B.199B, as modified by Senate File 407 (SF407).
+This rule implements Iowa Code 455B.199B as modified by Senate File 407 (SF407).
 The code section and senate file establish criteria for DNR to use when determining if ratepayers or a community will experience substantial and widespread economic and social impact and qualify as disadvantaged as a result of complying with wastewater regulations.
 Please see the links below for more information on how to qualify as a disadvantaged community.

 Analysis - to be submitted by communities who wish to qualify as disadvantaged: